Photos

 1st Generation:

-William Grant was born circa 1670, probably in Scotland.
-He died in 1733 in King George Co., Virginia.
+William Grant was born in the late 1600s or early 1700s, at an unknown location.
+He died before May 7, 1736 in King George Co., Virginia.

 1 James Grant